formidablae/reviewing-a-pull-request/README.md

-## Welcome to awesome game of Tetris
+## Welcome to awesome game of Tetris repo

 A project based learning activity for people who are getting started with Git and GitHub.